canonical/kyuubi-k8s-operator/docs/how-to/h-upgrade.md

 ## Step 1: Pre-upgrade checks

-Here are some key topics to consider before upgrading.
+Here are some key topics to consider before upgrading: concurrent operations, data backup, rollback preparation, and automated checks.

 ### Concurrency with other operations